jdav892/mernwithoutanyr/README.md

-Some fullstack crud, possibly becomes something useful
+Some fullstack crud, doing the things